 Scenic and Properties Construction Shop at CRT Downtown.

-2016 Technical Intern Program
+2018 Technical Intern Program

-Cortland Rep has five technical interns in our summer program.
+Cortland Rep has four technical interns in our summer program.
 In each department, knowledge of the basic skills is helpful, which our staff will work with the interns to refine over the course of creating 6 mainstage productions and one children's show.
 Interns will learn the balance of working in a very quick paced environment while creating high quality and detailed theatrical elements.